 5.5 Working with Extracted Spectra

 Here we discuss ways of customizing the extraction of spectra from _flt, _sfl, or _crj images.
-It is assumed that you have already performed any of the recommended recalibration described in Section 3.5.
+It is assumed any of the recommended recalibration described in Section 3.5 have already been performed.

 5.5.1 Working With _x1d Files

-When used to calculate one-dimensional extracted spectra, the calstis pipeline and the stistools task x1d task puts the output into an _x1d file with a name like “o5jj01010_x1d.fits”.
-Note that when the input spectral image is a combination of multiple subexposures, such as a combined cosmic ray rejected image, the file name will contain the string “sx1” in place of “x1d”, e.g., “o5ja06050_sx1.fits”.
-When x1d is used as a standalone task, the default output file’s name will always end in “_x1d.fits”.
+When used to calculate one-dimensional extracted spectra, the calstis pipeline and the stistools task x1d puts the output into an _x1d file with a name like “o5jj01010_x1d.fits.”
+Note that when the input spectral image is a combination of multiple subexposures, such as a combined cosmic ray rejected image, the file name will contain the string “sx1” in place of “x1d,” e.g., “o5ja06050_sx1.fits.”
+When x1d is used as a standalone task, the default output file’s name will always end in “_x1d.fits.”

 The _x1d file will be a multi-extension FITS file.
 As with other STIS data files, the primary [0] extension will contain only header information, but no data.
 The extracted spectra will be stored in the [SCI] extension(s).
 There will be one [SCI] extension in the _x1d file for each separate [SCI] extension in the input image.
 The science extensions of the _x1d file are multidimensional FITS tables.
 STIS spectra are stored as binary arrays in FITS table cells.
 Section 2.3.2 discusses this format and describes the selectors syntax used to specify these data arrays.
 Each row of the table contains the extracted spectrum for a single spectral order.
 For first order spectra, there is only a single row.

-Each row of each of the science extensions in an _x1d file will contain the columns listed in Table 5.2; a similar table, including array dimensions, can be displayed by using the astropy.table (see Section 5.1.2).
+Each row of each of the science extensions in an _x1d file will contain the columns listed in Table 5.2.
+A similar table, including array dimensions, can be displayed by using astropy.table (see Section 5.1.2).
 The SPORDER column lists the spectral order number.
-For first order spectra, this is of course always 1.
+For first order spectra, this is always 1, but can be upwards of 20-70 orders for echelle modes.
 The NELEM column lists the number of elements in each of the data arrays.
 This will most commonly be 1024, although it may be less in the case of CCD data binned along the dispersion direction, or more in the rare situations when the user opts not to bin MAMA high-res pixels down to the native pixel scale.
 The WAVELENGTH column will be an array of NELEM values giving the calibrated wavelength vector for the spectral extraction in units of Angstroms.
 The GROSS column gives the summed counts within the extraction region for each pixel along the dispersion direction.
-The BACKGROUND gives the background vector that was found during the BACKCORR step of the processing, and NET=GROSSBACKGROUND.
+The BACKGROUND column gives the background vector that was found during the BACKCORR step of processing, and NET=GROSSBACKGROUND.

 The FLUX column is an array that gives the extracted flux for the point source spectrum.
-The units are erg/s/cm2/Å. The ERROR array gives the propagated error vector, including Poisson noise, dark noise and readnoise, and includes the propagated error due to the noise in the background.
-It normally has the same units as the flux array; however, if for some reason, the FLUXCORR step of the processing did not run, the FLUX values will all be zero, and the ERROR array will be in units of counts/s rather than erg/s/cm2/Å.
+The units are erg/s/cm2/Å. The ERROR array gives the propagated error vector, including Poisson noise, dark noise, and readnoise, and also includes the propagated error due to the noise in the background.
+It normally has the same units as the flux array; however, if for some reason, the FLUXCORR step of the processing did not run, the FLUX values will all be zero and the ERROR array will be in units of counts/s rather than erg/s/cm2/Å. See Section 5.5.4 below for calculating ERROR in the low-count regime.

 >>> from astropy.io import fits